-Once the activity has begun, an Actual Start of Works Notice for an activity on a permit street (i.e. streets that are category 0, 1, 2 and traffic sensitive) must be given by 10.00 am the next working day.
+Once the activity has begun, a Notice of Actual Start of an activity must be given by 10.00am the next working day on category 0, 1, 2 and traffic sensitive streets and by the end of the next working day in the case of category 3 and 4 non traffic-sensitive streets.
 For an immediate activity, the permit application will be taken as the Actual Start of Works Notice as it is normally sent after the activity has commenced but must be sent within 2 hours, and in this case the status should always be "In Progress".

-The Actual Start of Works Notice must be given in accordance with the requirements described in the current Technical Specification for EToN.
+The Actual Start of Works Notice must be given in accordance with the requirements described in the current specification for electronic data transfer.
 The identity of the main contractor or, if appropriate, the Direct Labour Organisation, must be provided on the Actual Start of Works Notice.
-This must always be the organisation with whom the promoter has the contract, and not any subcontractor who may be actually carrying out the activity.
+This must always be theorganisation with whom the promoter has the contract, and not any subcontractor who may be actually carrying out the activity.